luculli/Embedded-Doc-Code/README.md

 # Embedded-Doc-Code
-General documentation, information and code about embedded software and algorithms
+General documentation, information and code about embedded software, IOT systems and algorithms